 The word ‘surgery’ can make a lot of patients uneasy.
-We get asked all the time about what actually happens during a LASIK procedure, so let’s set the records straight.
+We get asked all the time about what actually happens during a LASIK procedure, so let’s set the record straight.

 Numbing Drops are Applied to Your Cornea